 If you are looking to buy term life insurance, Transamerica is an excellent choice.
-Its term life policies are top notch – multiple term length choices, generous death benefit, living benefits, and the option to convert into permanent life plan.
+Its term life policies are top-notch – multiple term length choices, generous death benefit, living benefits, and the option to convert into a permanent life plan.

 If you, on the other hand, are in need of a whole life policy, Transamerica is not a prudent choice, since the death benefit maxes out at $50,000.
 There are several insurance providers that offer whole life policies with a much larger death benefit, which is sufficient to cover all your financial needs.

 Transamerica tends to charge a higher rate for the following categories of people.

 - People with high blood pressure

 - People with a family history of stroke

 - People who have been convicted of a DUI